Djelle/ESPHomeVoiceSatellite/README.md

 I experimented with continous listening (no wake word).
 But I found it very unreliable as it is.
 So I removed that part of the code.
 Can re-make it if this option become more valid.

-## ❗ NOTICE:
+> [!NOTE]
-- When connecting the physical modules together: Make sure the I2S connections are as short as posible.
+> When connecting the physical modules together: Make sure the I2S connections are as short as posible.
-- The amplifier module can use 2A of power.
+> The amplifier module can use 2A of power.
 So preferably use a power supply that can output that.
-- If you use a LED-strip with many diodes, don't feed it power though the ESP32.
+> If you use a LED-strip with many diodes, don't feed it power though the ESP32.
 But connect the strip and the ESP32 through a common power plug like an USB-C or a barrel plug.

 ## Photos of the unit I made
 ![01](/docs/01.jpg)